-UB ISE has a long history of inter-disciplinary research activities aimed at optimizing the efficiency and effectiveness of security and defense systems.
+We have a long history of interdisciplinary research activities aimed at optimizing the efficiency and effectiveness of security and defense systems.

 Much of the work has focused on the development of solutions to optimize the use of sensor networks, including unmanned vehicles using operations research and data fusion methods.
 The use of data fusion and game theory for improved homeland security is also a major part of this research initiative.
 Other research activities focus on information visualization research and on understanding and improving human trust and decision making performance when people interact with security and defense technology.
 Finally, airport security is an emphasis area that has become increasingly important.
 These activities have been sponsored by a large number of government organizations including the National Science Foundation, US Navy, USAF Research Laboratory, Defense Threat Reduction Agency Office of Naval Research, Army Research Laboratory Defense Intelligence Agency, and National Highway Traffic Safety Administration.
 Other sponsors include Alion (AFRL-Rome), Sierra Nevada Corporation, Overwatch Systems, Raytheon C3 Systems and General Dynamics – AIS.